 The input voltage to the AD7171 ADC is converted into an offset binary code at the output of the ADC.
 The ADuM5402 provides the isolation for the DOUT data output, the SCLK input, and the PDRST input.
 Although the isolator is optional, it is recommended to protect the downstream digital circuitry from the high common-mode voltage in the case of a fault condition.

-The code is processed in the PC by using the SDP hardware board and LabVIEW software.
+The code is processed in the PC by using the SDP hardware board and LabVIEW Evaluation software in Figure 3.

 PCB Layout Considerations